"""

 function.jaspr_dict = {}

-signature = tuple([type(arg) for arg in args])
+signature = tuple(type(arg) for arg in args)

-if not signature in function.jaspr_dict:
+if hash_key not in function.jaspr_dict:

-function.jaspr_dict[signature] = make_jaspr(function)(*args)
+function.jaspr_dict[hash_key] = make_jaspr(function)(*args)

-return function.jaspr_dict[signature].count_ops(
+return function.jaspr_dict[hash_key].count_ops(

 *args, meas_behavior=meas_behavior